Fremantle Stuff > bridges

 This photo of work on the traffic bridge, February 2016, shows that there is no doubt in the 'mind' of the state government about replacing the 1939 bridge: it's defending it.

 The Fremantle Traffic Bridge and northern river channel will be CLOSED by 7pm Friday 29 April as a precautionary safety measure, after concerns were raised following an inspection associated with current strengthening works.
 The examination found erosion at the foundation at one of the bridge's four piers.
 Further detailed investigations, as well as strengthening works, will now be undertaken.
 29 April 2016

 The Stirling Bridge, over which Stirling Highway goes, was opened in 1974 by Premier Charles Court.
 Like the road, it's named for the first Governor of WA, James Stirling.
 So that's five road bridges.

 A rail bridge also crosses the river.
 In a storm in 2014 a large ship was driven from its mooring into the current bridge, resulting in its closure for a number of weeks.
-There was a railway bridge from about 1880 - which collapsed in floods in 1926.
+There was an earlier railway bridge (1881) further downstream.
+It collapsed in floods in 1926 but was repaired.
 I took the photo above from the top of the Signal Station on Cantonment Hill during a rare opportunity to enter the area.